+Firstly, relative measures like eco-efficiency do not give any information about effectiveness.
 Efficiency gives information about the relation between the unsought consequences (e.g. environmental impacts) and the desired end (economic performance) (similar to Barnard 1938, p.19, pp.91).
 Thus the environmental and economic performance of a company in absolute terms can not be derived from eco-efficiency ratios.
 The absolute degree of environmental, social, and economic performance is reflected by effectiveness measures (Schaltegger & Sturm 1990, p.278; Schaltegger & Sturm 1992, pp.25; Stahlmann 1996, p.72; Stahlmann & Clausen 2000).
 Because substitutability of different forms of capital is disputed, in order to be able to assess corporate contributions to sustainability we need additional information about eco- and social effectiveness.
-As a consequence, corporate contributions to sustainability cannot be judged by mere eco- and social efficiency information as these ratios do not give any indication on changes in economic, environmental, and social effectiveness of a company.

 Secondly, an improvement of a relative measure can have a perverse effect.
-Advances in environmental performance due to improved eco-efficiency might be over-compensated by two effects (Day 1998; Stahlmann & Clausen 1999, p.21; Gray & Bebbington 2000; Ullmann 2001; Dyllick & Hockerts 2002; for the macroeconomic level t de-
+Advances in environmental performance due to improved eco-efficiency might be over-compensated by two effects so that an improved eco-efficiency does not guarantee an improved eco-effectiveness (Day 1998; Stahlmann & Clausen 1999, p.21; Gray & Bebbington 2000; Ullmann 2001; Dyllick & Hockerts 2002): On the one hand a better eco-efficiency might lead to growth and thus an increased use of environmental resources (rebound effect) (e.g. Dyllick & Hockerts 2002, p.5).
+On the other hand, environmental resources which are saved due to an improved eco-efficiency might be employed by other companies which are less eco-efficient.